ajayarunachalam/pychatgpt_gui/README.rst

 `pyChatGPT_GUI` is concieved, designed and developed by `Ajay Arunachalam` - https://www.linkedin.com/in/ajay-ph-d-4744581a/

-Please Note:- This work was just started, and by large still work in progress.
+Please Note:- This work is just started, and still by large is work under progress.

 The application provides the following services (not limited too):-